Shenqishaonv/100-Driver-Source/README.md

 # 100-Driver-Source

-This repository contains the code of our paper '100-Driver: A Large-scale, Diverse Dataset for Distracted Driver Classification'.
+This repository contains the code of our paper '100-Driver: A Large-scale, Diverse Dataset for Distracted Driver Classification' https://drive.google.com/file/d/1JhLdk-feblXi_pepF7GTb-6vHwtrbxSr/view.

 # Requirements